toggl/track-macos-feedback/README.md

 (_We will update this table as we improve the app during the BETA._)

 * ✅ Implemented
-* 🚧 Will be implemented during the Beta phase
+* 🚧 Will be implemented during the Beta phase or right after the release
 * 🔬 Under consideration.
 We're investigating if the functionality is needed or how it can be improved

 | Feature | Status | Comment/Improvement |